September 24, 2023

 I hope that the things that I consider unfair or unjust have changed to things that really matter; poverty, homelessness, food insecurity, the lack of host countries for refugees.
 Those things can often prompt me to complain to God during the evening news-cast.

 I often listen to the admittedly abstract and naïve discussions about fair and equitable distribution of wealth and wonder what that would be like in the world.
 What if all the wealth was equally divided among all the world’s people, as some suggest?
-What if everyone was allocated a home based on an assessment of how many square feet was needed per person
+What if everyone was allocated a home based on an assessment of how many square feet was needed per person?

 We live in a world where the expectation of fairness is not about equity, but about what we have earned.